Bee hive in a UK apiary, representing seasonal varroa treatment planning

 Main Treatment Categories Used in the UK

 Products and brand names change over time, but most licensed varroa treatments fall into a few predictable categories.
-The goal is to understand the category logic so you can make sensible decisions without chasing product hype.
+The goal is to understand the category logic so you can make informed decisions without chasing product hype.
+Always check the current label and authorised use for the specific product before applying anything to a colony.

 1) Organic acid-based treatments